-TE Middle School offers a variety of after-school activities in which students can participate.
+VF Middle School offers a variety of after-school activities in which students can participate.
 Students should listen to morning announcements and check the school website (linked below) for specific clubs and their dates and times.
 Permission forms are required for club activities and are available in the main office, on the clubs webpage, or from the teacher/sponsor.
 After school buses are not available for students participating in clubs and students should arrange for transportation home promptly at the conclusion of the club and activity.
-See this website for the list of clubs and activities: TEMS Clubs and Activities (tesd.net)
+Clubs and Activities / VFMS Clubs and Activities 2023 - 2024 (tesd.net)